Resonious/website/README.md

 Build it by running `node index.js`.
 That'll generate a `build` directory which contains the whole website.

+# TODO

+(shared/head.pug) get a hash of style.css for style-src

 # NOTES TO MYSELF:

 ## Slicing and gray overlay all with ffmpeg!